OrlandoDevs/orlandodevs.github.io/_posts/2015-12-04-keep-yourself-sane-with-motd-ascii-art.md

 </blockquote>

 Updating the MOTD file to include a visual queue has been part of my server setups ever since.
 It's small tweak, but has prevented serious mistakes.
 (That and better sleeping habits)

+<h2>How to Customize MOTD (message of the day)</h2>
+Editing your MOTD file will largely depend on which Linux distribution you're using. /etc/motd is where you'll typically find the MOTD file, but each distrubution has it's own quirks.
+I primarily use Debian &amp; Ubuntu but will briefly cover a few others.

+<h3>Debian</h3>
+In Debian /etc/motd is a symlink to /var/run/motd.
+At every reboot this file is overwritten, so editing it just wont do.
+Instead place edits inside of /etc/motd.tail.
+Reboot and the boot script (/etc/init.d/bootmisc.sh &lt;=lenny, /etc/init.d/bootlogs &gt;= squeeze) will handle the rest.

+If rebooting isn't a option, copy the contents of the motd.tail to motd (cat /etc/motd.tail >> /var/run/motd)

+<h3>Ubuntu</h3>
+Ubuntu uses PAM to update the MOTD file and formed by scripts located inside /etc/update-motd.d

+Each file follows a standard naming convention NN-xxxxx.
+NN is a two digit number defining that scripts order (00 first - 99 last). xxxxx is a relevant name to the output of that script.

 <h2>Bonus!
 OrlandoDevs Ascii Art</h2>